 - On social media, share the same blog post with different titles and pictures to see which gets the most likes or clicks

-- A/B test your call to action buttons by adding different colours and messages
+- A/B test your call-to-action buttons by adding different colors and messages

 - A/B test your landing pages